Lundalogik/lime-elements/CONTRIBUTING.md

 **Please note**:
 We will be happy to help you out in meeting these requirements.
 Don't be afraid to share your code in a pull request even if it doesn't meet the requirements yet.

+#### Code Structure

+We try to follow a practice known as the "Newspaper code structure", which in short means putting all non-function properties on top; and ordering them with public properties first, then more important private properties, then less important private properties.

+So that gives us roughly:
+1. `@Prop` properties.
+(Typically all public properties are decorated with `@Prop`.)
+2. `@Event` properties.
+These are event emitters, and while the emitter itself might not be public, the event _is_, so it's an important part of the component's public API.
+3. `@Element` property, if there is one.
+This isn't necessarily more important than the `@State` properties, but it's unique, so it goes on top.
+4. `@State` properties.
+5. Any private properties that are _not_ decorated with `@State`.
+These do not trigger re-renders, so, presumably, they are less central to the functioning of the component.

+After the properties, we have the component's functions.
+To keep some consistency, we typically use something like this order:
+1. `constructor`, if there is one.
+2. Any of Stencil's lifecycle methods, except for `render`, somewhat in the order we would expect them to be called:
+    1. `connectedCallback`
+    2. `componentWillLoad`
+    3. `componentWillRender`
+    4. `componentDidRender`
+    5. `componentDidLoad`
+    6. `componentShouldUpdate`
+    7. `componentWillUpdate`
+    8. `componentDidUpdate`
+3. `render`.
+The reason we keep `render` separate is that it is typically a bigger function, and it's special in that almost all components will have one.
+We put it after the other lifecycle methods because of its size and because it often calls private "sub-render" methods.
+4. Currently, we tend to place `@Watch` methods here.
+There is an argument that each `@Watch` method should come right after the property it watches, but that can easily make the list of public properties harder to read.
+We might consider placing them all in a group above the other lifecycle methods though.
+The reason they originally ended up here was that they aren't really meant to be publically callable, but if you make them `private`, the linter will complain that they are declared but never called.
+So we started making them `protected`, and, following the newspaper code structure principles, it makes sense that `protected` methods should go between `public` ones and `private` ones.
+5. Any private methods that return JSX.
+These are typically called `render[Something]`.
+For example, `renderActionButtons`.
+6. Other private methods.
+Typically somewhat in the order calls to them appear in the code above.

 ### Commit Message Guidelines

 #### Atomic commits